 Junk mail is both annoying and incredibly wasteful.
 Let’s talk about how to get rid of junk mail for good.

 According to the EPA, more than 4 million tons of junk mail reach our mailboxes each year.
 The cost is multifaceted for our environments: we lose trees for paper, water for printing, add CO2 emissions for transport, just to have the mail end up in a landfill.
-The worst part is, no one ever asked if we wanted this junk!
+Furthermore, the Environmental Protection Agency estimates 60% of junk mail is thrown in the trash, not even recycled.
+The worst part is, no one ever asked if we wanted this junk in the first place!

 So how do you stop it?
-There are basically two approaches to a solution.
+The good news is, there are basically two approaches to a solution for unwanted junk mail.

 Stop Junk Mail Before It’s Sent

-The first, and more ideal scenario is that you stop the mail before it is sent to you.
+The first and most effective way to avoid junk mailers is to stop the direct mail before it is sent to you.
 You can register for a “do not mail” list.
 Similar to the “do not call” lists, this list tells companies not to send you unsolicited mail.
 Be patient, it can take several weeks!
 The Federal Trade Commission and USPS recommend two sites:

-There is a $2 registration fee for this website, but this list lasts for 10 years.
-This website not only offers junk mail reduction services but you can also sign up for their other programs including the following:
+There is a $2 processing fee for this website, but this list lasts for 10 years.
+The Direct Marketing Association website not only offers junk mail reduction services but you can also sign up for their other programs including the following: